 Sporadic communication from your dog is common and expected.
 Problems tend to arise in a neighborhood or city setting where constant barking is causing a nuisance at inappropriate times of the day, when people are at rest or after dark.
 Many cities and neighborhood associations have laws and regulations to protect against nuisance barking.
 Intrusive sounds like chronic barking is referred to as noise pollution and its long-term effect can actually induce extreme physical and psychological distress, irritability, headaches and irregular sleep habits.
 If a dog barks once or twice there is usually no harm done.
 But if the noise is continual, every time that dog barks your autonomic nervous system (ANS) fires up and induces your body to release hormones that tell your brain and body to either take flight or fight in the face of a threat.

-Soundproof Solutions for Chronically Barking Dogs
+Soundproof Solutions to Calm Barking Dogs

 If you own your home, you may consider upgrading your window to a double-pane, acoustically-rated window with an STC of 35+.
 While these may be more expensive, they are a great way to block out unwanted noise, especially if the dog has a deep bark or is situated close to the window in question.